carbon-language/carbon-lang/llvm/docs/LangRef.rst

 provided condition are not used for code generation.
 If the condition is violated during execution, the behavior is undefined.

-Please note that optimizer might limit the transformations performed on values used by the ``llvm.assume`` intrinsic in order to preserve the instructions only used to form the intrinsic's input argument.
-This might prove undesirable if the extra information provided by the ``llvm.assume`` intrinsic does cause sufficient overall improvement in code quality.
+Note that the optimizer might limit the transformations performed on values used by the ``llvm.assume`` intrinsic in order to preserve the instructions only used to form the intrinsic's input argument.
+This might prove undesirable if the extra information provided by the ``llvm.assume`` intrinsic does not cause sufficient overall improvement in code quality.
 For this reason, ``llvm.assume`` should not be used to document basic mathematical invariants that the optimizer can otherwise deduce or facts that are of little use to the